scigility/scigility.github.io/README.md

     url: /assets/img/projects/project1-logo.png # project logo
     width: 150 # this line is optional, it'll default to 150
     height: 148 # this line is optional, it'll default to 1148
-  paragraphs: # a list of paragraphs, each item will be wrapped in <p>, html allowed
-    - a
-    - b
-    - c
   more_projects: # a list of other projects to display
     - title: SAMPLE PROJECT
       description: Projektbeschreibung Kurz mit Keywords hinterlegt.